Parenting Young Children

-Child Care Aware VA—Search for regulated centers and family day homes near you.
+Child Care Aware of VA —Search for regulated centers and family day homes near you.

 Hampton Public Library and Newport News Public Library—help children learn to read by enjoying books together, beginning in infancy.
 Free story times for babies and toddlers and free resources on child development.

 Born Learning—Hampton Roads website offering tips for parents and caregivers about what to expect and ways to engage your child, from birth to age 6.

 Understanding Your Child’s Development—describes important milestones for childhood development.